 #2.
 Help teens see the vast choice of exciting career paths

-Getting involved with your child’s school work not only helps you identify your child’s development but also gives you an insight into their science and other STEM curriculum.
+By getting involved with your child’s school work, it not only helps you identify your child’s development but also gives you an insight into their science and other STEM curriculum.

 Make sure you know what subjects your child is interested in and also their strengths and capabilities so you can explore future career options together.